Great Guns!

-Great Guns! is Oswald the Lucky Rabbit cartoon produced by the Walt Disney Studio and Winkler Productions.
-It was re-issued by Walter Lantz Productions in 1932.
+Great Guns! is a 1927 animated comedy short film directed by Walt Disney and produced by Winkler Pictures.
+It is the fourth film featuring Oswald the Lucky Rabbit.
+It was re-issued by Universal Pictures in 1932.
 It was originally released on October 17, 1927.
 Great Guns! is a parody of war films, a popular film genre during the silent era.